reeseschultz/ReeseUnityDemos/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-**Screenshots:**
+**Describe alternatives or workarounds you've considered:**

-If applicable, add screenshots to help explain your problem.
+A clear and concise description of any alternative solutions or workarounds you've considered.

 **Additional context:**

-Add contextual details if you want.
+Add contextual details or screenshots if applicable.